georgicodes/linux_bootcamp/workshop/kernel/README.md

 ```

 #### EXERCISE: Install a pre-built kernel
-As it will take too long build a kernel in this workshop as asked in exercies "Buliding your kernel", we have gone ahead and built a kernel for you and packaged it up as a debian package.
-We are going to install this instead.
+As it will take too long build a kernel in this workshop as asked in exercie "Buliding your kernel" we are going to instead install kernel version 4.0 from the ubuntu kernel mainline repo: [http://kernel.ubuntu.com/~kernel-ppa/mainline/](http://kernel.ubuntu.com/~kernel-ppa/mainline/).

 ```bash
 cd /usr/src